cloudposse/docs/scripts/README.md

 Document collation supports 3 types of projects:
 - components - `cloudposse/terraform-aws-component` - components from single repo `cloudposse/terraform-aws-component` under `modules/` dir
-- modules - `cloudposse/terraform-*` - for all public (non archived) repos except `cloudposse/terraform-aws-component` that are prefixed with `terraform-`
+- modules - `cloudposse/terraform-*` - for all public (non-archived) repos except `cloudposse/terraform-aws-component` that are prefixed with `terraform-`
-- github actions - `cloudposse/github-action-*` - for all public (non archived) repos that are prefixed with `github-action-`
+- github actions - `cloudposse/github-action-*` - for all public (non-archived) repos that are prefixed with `github-action-`

 Python is used for both tools so make sure to install python requirements.